 GOALS creates opportunities for young girls in Armenia to participate in organized soccer.
 We provide the infrastructure, coaches, equipment and resources to create girls’ leagues in rural communities across the country.
-We currently have leagues in Alaverdi, Dilijan, Goris, Yeghegnadzor, and most recently in Artik.
+We currently have eight leagues in Syunik, Lori, Tavush, Vayots Dzor, Shirak, Gegharkunik and most recently in Kotayk regions.
 Often, there is no network or support for girls to participate in sports in Armenia and GOALS is working to bridge the gender gap!
 Each league has at least four teams and each team has 9-15 players.
 League seasons are March-May and September-November.
 Not only are we creating leagues, but we are changing mindsets, young and old, across the country.
 Encouragingly, we already see a remarkable change in the confidence of our players as well as a positive shift in parental approval of their daughters playing soccer.
 Now, when we visit our leagues we are finding stands full of boys cheering on girls!

-Each summer GOALS holds 3 Soccer Leadership Summer Camps in Armenia.
-Since 2016 we have impacted 300 girls and 28 different rural communities.
-Each camp directly impacts around 40 girls, aged 14-16, which includes girls from the four surrounding communities.
+Each summer GOALS holds at least three Soccer Leadership Summer Camps in Armenia.
+Since 2016 we have impacted 450 girls and 37 different rural communities.
+Each camp directly impacts around 40 girls, aged 13-16, which includes girls from the four surrounding communities.
 During the camps, participants learn technical football skills, engage in sport for social impact games, participate in leadership seminars, and play in competitive scrimmages.
-These camps focus on building confidence and leadership in the participants while also connecting participants to other active youth from neighboring communities.
+These camps focus on building confidence and leadership in the participants while also connecting participants to other active youth from neighbouring communities.

 SPORT FOR SOCIAL IMPACT TRAININGS